rsdoiel/paperlaptop/README.md

 + [OpenSCAD](http://www.openscad.org/) - because it is free and it made general sense to my tired brain
 + [Slic3r](http://slic3r.org/) -
-    + Downloaded tar ball and unzipped into home directory add slic3r/bin to path
+    + Download tar ball and unzipped into home directory add $HOME/slic3r/bin to path
-    + Can build from source on Ubuntu
-        + Intall QtSDK, qt-sdk, cmake, etc.

 ## Notes and ideas